-What happens during an upper endoscopy?
+What happens during a small bowel enteroscopy?

-Plan to spend up to 2 hours at the endoscopy center the day of your procedure.
+Plan to spend up to two hours at the endoscopy center the day of your procedure.
 The procedure itself takes about 15 minutes to complete.

 Before the procedure:

 Your medical history will be reviewed with you by your health care team including a nurse, your gastroenterology physician and an anesthesia provider.
 An IV line will be placed.